You can’t use some Instagram filters in Texas anymore — here’s why

-AUSTIN (Nexstar) — You won’t be able to use some of the fun filters on Instagram or Facebook in Texas anymore.
+AUSTIN (KXAN) — You won’t be able to use some of the fun filters on Instagram or Facebook in Texas anymore.

 The change comes after Texas Attorney General Ken Paxton sued Meta, Instagram’s parent company, alleging it uses facial recognition technology that violates Texas law and infringes upon Texans’ privacy rights.